wichmann-lab/python-psignifit/docs/basic-usage.md

 ## Trial data format

-Your data for each psychometric function should be formatted as a *nx3 matrix* with columns for the stimulus level, the number of correct responses and the number of total responses.
+Your data should be formatted as a *nx3 matrix* with columns for the stimulus level, the number of correct responses and the number of total responses.

 It should look something like this example dataset: